movestore/movestore.github.io/copilot-shiny-sdk.md

 ```

 ## Integrate Shiny Modules into an automatic Workflow
-Shiny Modules can also be integrated into an automatic Worfklow without the user having to interact with the App directly.
+Shiny Modules can also be integrated into an automatic Workflow without the user having to interact with the App directly.
 This allows the Workflow to run automatically without interruptions.

 ## Input
-The same requirements apply to the input as already described above ([Input from the previous App](/copilot-shiny-sdk#input-predecessor-app)).
+The same requirements apply to the input as already described above [(Input from the previous App)](copilot-shiny-sdk#input-predecessor-app).

 ## Output
 Shiny Modules can be integrated into an automatic Workflow and the newly calculated data object passed on to subsequent Apps.
 To do this, the `shinyModule` function must return the data object as reactive output.